(Redirected from Carlos Beltran)

 Beltran played another 145 games with the Cards in 2013, hitting 30 doubles and 24 homers, scoring 79 runs and driving in 84, to go along with a .296 batting average.
 He tied the great Babe Ruth on the all-time postseason homers list when he hit a three-run shot off A.J.
-Burnett in Game 1 of the NLDS on October 3, 2013.
+Burnett in Game 1 of the NLDS on October 3rd.
 It was a huge blast, traveling 443 feet into the second deck at Busch Stadium, and sent the Cardinals on their way to a 9-1 win over the Pittsburgh Pirates.
-Ruth, of course, had hit all of his postseason homers in the World Series; he was still a long way behind the 29 postseason homers hit by Manny Ramirez, however.
+Ruth, of course, had hit all of his postseason homers in the World Series; Beltran was still a long way behind the 29 postseason homers hit by Manny Ramirez, however.
 He passed Ruth in Game 3 of the Series on October 6th, hitting his 16th off Mark Melancon in the 8th inning to tie the game at 3-3 at that point (Melancon had allowed just one regular-season dinger), although the Pirates went on to win, 5-3.
 Beltran finally made his World Series debut in his 16th season when he started in right field in Game 1 against the Boston Red Sox.
 He made a great catch in the 2nd inning, by reaching over the right field fence at Fenway Park to deprive David Ortiz of a grand slam, but he injured his ribs on the play and had to leave the game shortly afterwards.
 He was back in the line-up for Game 2 however, and before Game 3 was given the Roberto Clemente Award, in recognition of his humanitarian work away from the ballpark.
 He ended up going 5 for 17 with 3 RBIs as the Cardinals were defeated in six games by the Red Sox.
 A free agent after the season, he signed with the New York Yankees on December 6th on a three-year deal worth $45 million, stepping into the breach opened when Curtis Granderson decided to move to the Mets that same day.